craftcms/docs/docs/commerce/3.x/subscription-templates.md

 ## Canceling the subscription

 To cancel a subscription you can use the following template.
-It assumes the `subscription` variable is available and set to an instance of `craft\commerce\elements\Subscription`, and posts to the `commerce/subscriptions/cancel` controller action:
+It assumes the `subscription` variable is available and set to an instance of `craft\commerce\elements\Subscription`, and posts to the `commerce/subscriptions/cancel` form action:

 ```twig
 <form method="post">